private-key-black-box/popkorn-grant-proposal/README.md

 1. Existing Mina users seeking more efficient MultiSig solutions
 2. New users looking for secure, easy-to-use wallet options on Mina
+3. Developers interested in new authentication mechanisms for Mina dApps.

 ## Architecture & Design